cybertec-postgresql/pgwatch/docs/preparing_databases.rst

 10-15% of built-in metrics, which might not be too tragical nevertheless.
 For that use case there's also a *preset config* named "unprivileged".

-NB!
 When monitoring v10+ servers then the built-in **pg_monitor** system role is recommended for the monitoring user, which almost substitutes superuser privileges for monitoring purposes in a safe way.

 **Rolling out common helpers**